Minimally Invasive Bunionectomy vs Lapiplasty

 That does not mean every surgeon who performs Lapiplasty is wrong, and it does not mean the procedure never has a role.
 It means patients should understand that procedure popularity is influenced by training procedures, industry education, implant-company marketing, and patient advertising.
 Popularity is not the same as superiority.

-SERI is different because the classic technique is not built around permanent plates or screws.
+The classic minimally invasive technique is different because the classic technique is not built around permanent plates or screws.
 It is more dependent on the surgeon’s technique, X-ray interpretation, metatarsal derotation, sesamoid alignment, and recovery protocol.
 For the right patient, that can be a major advantage.

 What About Permanent Hardware?